Final report for GNC18-266

 I presented at the Practical Farmers of Iowa cover crop bootcamp in Winter 2020 on cover crops and weeds: https://www.youtube.com/watch?v=VcYj-kGR5jg

 I gave a guest presentation to the Seneca County Conservation District Winter Lecture series on cover crops and weeds

 I gave a guest presentation to the NW Iowa NRCS office on cover crops and weeds

-The project is still in progress, but because of the relationships I created through this project, I was able to do another project looking at how cover crops affect weeds - in that case I found very exciting results, indicating long-term use of cover crops reduces the size of the weed seed bank, particularly waterhemp seeds, which is a weed with multiple herbicide resistance issues.
+Because of the relationships I created through this project I was able to do another project looking at how cover crops affect weeds - in that case I found very exciting results, indicating long-term use of cover crops reduces the size of the weed seed bank, particularly waterhemp seeds, which is a weed with multiple herbicide resistance issues.
 My results inspired my advisor to undertake a modelling study (which has been published) and another researcher at the University of Lincoln to take similar weed measurements in her long-term cover cropping plots.
 The more evidence we find supporting cover crops as an effective tool to combat herbicide-resistance in weeds, the better cover crops will look economically for farmers.

-This project is still progressing, but I can read claims about the magic of cover crops with a much more discerning eye.
-For example claiming that the organic matter increases in the top 5 cm will depend heavily upon when that measurement is taken.
+I can read claims about the magic of cover crops with a much more discerning eye.
+For example, claiming that the organic matter increases in the top 5 cm will depend heavily upon when that measurement is taken.
 I am also aware of more instances in which claims are made about cover crops that are not substantiated by science, and am very careful to provide farmers with information rather than recommendations.
 Creating the podcast was fulfilling and engaged more people in thinking about the past and future of our soil, which I believe falls under the wide umbrella of sustainable agriculture.